rayyan35p/tp/docs/UserGuide.md

 * The index(es) **must be positive integers** 1, 2, 3,...

 Examples:
-* `listP` followed by `unassignT pr/1 t/1` unassigns the first task in the first project from the currently assigned employee.
+* `listP` followed by `unassignT pr/1 t/1` un-assigns the first task in the first project from the currently assigned employee.
-* `findP Capstone` followed by `unassignT pr/2 t/2` unassigns the second task, in the second project from the results of `findP`, from the currently assigned employee.
+* `findP Capstone` followed by `unassignT pr/2 t/2` un-assigns the second task, in the second project from the results of `findP`, from the currently assigned employee.

 <br>